isomerpages/moe-yewteepri/_total-curriculum/Information and Communications Technology.md

 Technology is harnessed in support of the school’s Total Curriculum Framework and to deepen subject mastery and develop 21st Century Competencies in our students.
 In order to achieve a learner-centered digital environment, the school focuses on:

-*   Harnessing Technology in Curriculum & Pedagogy
+*   Harnessing Technology in Curriculum &amp; Pedagogy
 *   Enhancing Digital Literacies in Our Learners
 *   Nurturing Responsible Digital Citizens
 *  Developing Teachers’ capacity in E-pedagogy